matej2314/Notes-Web-Application/README.md

 This was my second full stack project in node.js.
 I don't want to copy existing in the Internet projects and decided to make my own version.
 It's not perfect in the graphic layer but work (in my opinion) perfectly.

 ## Functionality of application
-This application allows users to make, save, delete, edit their own notes.
-In addition it allows to save selected note to PDF file.
+This application allows users to make, save, delete and edit their own notes.
+Each user can register and store notes in their user profile.
+In addition app allows to save selected note to PDF file and set individual profile image.

 ## Tech stack